 What is computer forensics?

-Do you perform acquisitions of computer evidence on site at a client’s business?
+Do you perform collections of computer evidence on site at a client’s business?

 Yes, we will collect on site, often after hours or on weekends, at the convenience of the client.
-We prefer to do the analysis our lab which is more cost effective.
+We prefer to perform the analysis in our lab which is more cost effective for the client.

 How much does a computer forensic acquisition and analysis cost?